YancyLi1117/Home/MLENLP.md

 ### **VeChain Tech**, Shanghai ---*Data Analysis Intern* `Apr.2019 ~ Oct.2019`
  -  Acquired main network information from the server, analyzed the data and made weekly reports
  -  Classified the addresses of digital currency exchange via machine learning based on characteristics of transaction frequency and amount, and predicted the new address types

+## Project

+### Product Launch Analysis Based on Amazon Review `Mar.
+2020`
+ - Used **Latent Dirichlet Allocation** to extract the commodity characteristics discussed in 50,000 comments, and drew the word cloud
+ - Quantified the emotional tendency in the reviews by **byte-level multiplicative LSTM** trained on Amazon reviews.
+Studied which product functions are more popular with consumers
+ - Won Honorable Prize in Mathematical Modeling Contest of American College Students

 ## Honors & Awards
 Second-Class People’s Scholarship (3/45) `SUFE, May 2021`